Skip to content

 docker run -it mcr.microsoft.com/dotnet/sdk:9.0 pwsh

-To obtain the required data for this provider, we use several PowerShell cmdlets.
+Prowler relies on several PowerShell cmdlets to retrieve necessary data.
 These cmdlets come from different modules that must be installed.

 python3 prowler-cli.py m365 --verbose --log-level ERROR --env-auth --init-modules